chorsley/stats/content/pages/place/index.md

 ### The score

-In the tables and maps on this website, you will see that countries are assigned a score.
-The score is a value between 0 and 100, where a higher score means a worse performance; that is, a greater number of affected devices and a higher level of risk or infection.
-You can read more about the score and how it is calculated [here](/about#score)
+In the table below the number shown is the score for a country.
+This score is a value between 0 and 100, where a higher score means a worse performance; that is, a greater number of affected devices and a higher level of risk or infection.
+You can read more about the [score and how it is calculated here](/about#score).